KaoushikMurugan/yet-another-better-office-hour-bot/README.md

 1. Helpers open queues that correspond to a course/office hours slot they help for.
 2. Students enter the queue of their choice.
-3. Helpers issues a `dequeue` command, which invites a student to join their voice channel.
+3. Helpers issues a `/next` command, which invites a student to join their voice channel.
 4. Once their Office Hours session is over, Helpers close their queues.
 5. Multiple Helpers can help for the same queue.
 A queue will close if and only if there are no helpers for that queue.